 On Thursday afternoon and Friday morning, Chalue's attorney, Donald W. Frank, who was second-seated by attorney Bonnie Allen, asked Judge C. Jeffrey Kinder to declare a mistrial because of what had happened.
 He told the judge on Friday "It seems to be a very volatile and extreme jury at this point" and that nothing could be done to "undo the emotional impact" of what had taken place.

 Kinder told Frank emotional reactions were not uncommon in these types of cases and denied the motion for mistrial a second time.

 On Friday, when the female juror in question was polled, she answered in an unwavering voice that she agreed with the verdict.
-The note sent out by the jury indicated they had gone over all the evidence again since Thursday and unanimously agreed on the verdicts.
-The jurors were dry-eyed on Friday.

 It took a full 30 hours for the jury to decide on the guilty verdicts, which included three counts of first-degree murder on two separate theories for each count -- premeditation and extreme atrocity or cruelty.

 The prosecution's case was wholly circumstantial and relied, in part, on the testimony from four fellow inmates of the defendant who alleged Chalue had admitted to the killings and gave them details about the crimes.